johanneswerner/mPies/README.md

 then a text file with the taxon names (one per line) is used for downloading the proteomes from UniProt.
 If no amplicon data is available, you can set the option `config["otu_table"]["run_singlem"]` to `true` and a taxon file is created with SingleM (this tool detects OTU abundances based on metagenome shotgun sequencing data).

+###### Important Note: SingleM

+SingleM currently cannot be used as it uses orator as a dependency that still relies on Python 3.5.
+As long as this is not fixed (and since the last code edit in the orator Github repository is 3 years ago (state of this comment: September, 2022), it is not likely that this will happen anytime soon), SingleM cannot be used and is deactivated until further notice.

 ##### Functional-derived subset